LibCrowds/pybossa-lc/README.md

 For details of how project creation and results analysis works in LibCrowds, see the [**LibCrowds Documentation**](https://docs.libcrowds.com).

+Details of the endpoints made available by this plugin are given below for reference.

 ## Installation

 ``` bash